Signed in as:

 The Level II Only program is 6 days in duration, and begins on the 13th class day (weekday) of the program.

 The CFRC Breaks down pricing for the Firefighter I&II program into a few different payment plan options so students don't have to pay a large sum all at once.
-Students will be given the opportunity to apply for a payment plan as part of their program application.
+Students will be given the opportunity to register for a payment plan as part of their program application.
+The Firefighter I and II Program at The CFRC has been designated as eligible for Part-Time federal and provincial student funding.
+To learn more about Alberta Student Aid, visit our Financial Options page.

 Firefighter I & II: Full Program (NFPA 1001 Level I and II, 470 Awareness and Ops)